Upholding Our Mission

 History

-In 1937, President Franklin D. Roosevelt combated the Dust Bowl by passing legislation that supported the establishment of Soil and Water Conservation Districts to conserve soil and water.
+In 1937, President Franklin D. Roosevelt combated the Dust Bowl by passing legislation that supported the establishment of soil and water conservation districts to conserve soil and water.
 The Soil and Water Conservation District Law was adopted by the State of New York in 1940.
 The Hamilton County Soil and Water Conservation District was established by the Board of Supervisors on February 4, 1965.

 Hamilton County is one of only two in New York State that is located entirely within Adirondack Park.
 This area is renowned for its wealth of natural resources, including mountains, forests, and over 500 lakes, ponds, rivers, and streams.
 One of only two counties in the state that is located entirely within Adirondack Park, the area is renowned for its wealth of natural resources, including mountains, forests, and over 500 lakes, ponds, rivers, and streams.